FNALLPC/lpc-scripts/README.md

 ### Manual
 Much of the code contained here relies on certain mounts (i.e. cvmfs), specific disk systems (eos), or specially installed software (i.e. voms-proxy-init).
 The codes which rely on these can't be easily tested using automated GitHub Actions jobs.
 Below you will find some directions on how to manually test the code.

-**Please note***, these tests do not constitute complete coverage.
+*Please note, these tests do not constitute complete coverage.
 Some additional manual testing may be necessary.*

 #### Bats for Bash scripts